lirmm/waves-core/docs/user_doc/service/submissions.rst

         :align: center
         :figclass: thumbnail

-    Each service item provide direct link to related submission defined for each service
+    Each service item from the services list provides direct link to their related submissions.

 From the Service details page
 -----------------------------